openrport/openrport/README.md

 Rport provides the option to establish tunnels from the server only when you need them.

 #### Step 1: activate the API
 The internal management API is disabled by default.
 The active extend your rportd configuration file `/etc/default/rport` like this example.
-This opens the API and a username and passwort for HTTP baisc auth is set.
+This opens the API and a username and password for HTTP basic auth is set.
 ```
 RPORT_KEY=<YOUR_KEY>
 # Listen for rport clients connections
-RPORT_LISTEN=0.0.0.0
-RPORT_PORT=19075
+RPORT_ADDR=0.0.0.0:19075

 # Open the management API
 RPORT_API_ADDR=127.0.0.1:3000